vistle/vistle/vistle/module/general/Sensei/README.md

 	we receive vistle messages from the simulation and pass them to the manager as if the came from this module.
 Mainly used to add vistle objects to the pipeline.
 -SyncShmIDs:
 	The shared memory IDs for vistle objects have to be synchrinized between the moule and the Engine.
 This is done with a shm array that holds the necessary values.
-	The module can only create objects outside of execue(before prepare and after prepareReduce).
+	The module can only create objects outside of execute(before prepare and after prepareReduce).
 The Engine must only create module during execution of the module.
 	In preparation of a simulation crash the Engine must send the new shm counter directly afterwards to reduce the risk of getting out of sync with the module.